ernstluring/umcg-exergame/README.md

 [8dgames]: www.8d-games.nl

 For this project I created a bunch of Maya and Unity tools:
-* BackUpper is a Maya tool I written in python.
+* BackUpper is a Maya tool written in python.
 I saw that a lot of artists used "save as" often and I thought: "that can go quicker and easier".
 So I started writing a backup plugin that saves a new scene with a incrementing number with a press of a button.
 * AlignX, AlignY, AlignZ are a Maya tools I created that straightens an edge between vertices.
 Currently it only works with two vertices, but I'm planning to extended it so it can work with more vertices.
 I created this tool when I saw there was uv mapping tool that does the same thing and I thought it also can be useful during modeling.
 * GetObjectsByName, GiveParent and ReplaceGameObjects are a bunch of Unity tools I created to make the creation of levels in Unity easier.